psychemedia/island-storynotes/john_the_painter.md

 I don't chuse to make any answer to that question.

-Was you ever at Titchhfield?
+Was you ever at Titchfield?

 No.—